Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 22 November 2024 02.20.20 UTC
+- WIB: Jumat, 22 November 2024 03.27.30 UTC
-- WITA: Jumat, 22 November 2024 03.20.20 UTC
+- WITA: Jumat, 22 November 2024 04.27.30 UTC
-- WIT: Jumat, 22 November 2024 04.20.20 UTC
+- WIT: Jumat, 22 November 2024 05.27.30 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."

-Kategori: success
+Kategori: nature